 Garbage.
 Tops, 5 €/m.

-If you are hired with a contract by an organization/institution, you aren’t obligated to pay anything, but you could find out that private insurance may come in handy (even something like 50 €/year).
+If you are hired with a contract by an organization/institution, you aren’t obligated to pay anything.
+Still, you could find that private insurance may come in handy (even something like 50 €/year).

-Also, any analysis, investigations you may need to do for a diagnosis, especially complete blood analysis, are not wholly covered by any insurance and need to be paid partially from your pocket.
+Also, any analysis, or investigations you may need to do for a diagnosis, incredibly complete blood analysis, are not wholly covered by any insurance and need to be paid partially from your pocket.

-The cost of different alimentary natural supplements (such as minerals, vitamins and immune system), plus the medicine for rarely, mildly occurring sickness is about 20-30 €/m.
-If you don’t buy this in order to maintain your health, you will eventually get sick after 35 years, especially depending on the quality of the food.
+The cost of alimentary natural supplements (such as minerals, vitamins, and immune system), plus the medicine for rarely, mildly occurring sickness, is about 20-30 €/m.
+If you don’t buy this to maintain your health, you will eventually get sick after 35 years, mainly depending on the quality of the food.
 And that will cost you more.

-The quality of your health depends on how much sport you take.
-A very useful method for saving money, time and health is to use your own bicycle for transportation.
+The quality of your health depends on how much sport you do.
+A beneficial method for saving money, time, and health is using your bicycle for transportation.

 Clothing and shoes

-I have absolutely no idea about how much that costs in Bucharest, as I confess I usually got the largest part of my wardrobe as a gift because I have a lot of relatives and friends.
-Occasionally, when I bought something in this apartment, I bought it from Obor or second-hand stores, which have pretty acceptable prices in my opinion, for acceptable items.
+I have absolutely no idea how much that costs in Bucharest, as I usually get the most significant part of my wardrobe as a gift because I have a lot of relatives and friends.
+Occasionally, when I buy something in this apartment, I believe it from Obor or second-hand stores, which have pretty acceptable prices, in my opinion, for good items.

-Please keep in mind to keep an eye on Analytic Vision to read further on the topic of how much does it cost to live in Bucharest.
+Please keep in mind to keep an eye on Analytic Vision to read further on the topic of how much it costs to live in Bucharest.